awsdocs/amazon-eks-user-guide/doc_source/sample-deployment.md

               - containerPort: 80
       ```

       To learn more about Kubernetes [services](https://kubernetes.io/docs/concepts/services-networking/service/) and [deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), see the Kubernetes documentation\.
 The containers in the sample manifest do not use network storage, but they may be able to\.
 For more information, see [Storage](storage.md)\.
+Though not implemented in this example, we recommend that you create Kubernetes service accounts for your pods, and associate them to AWS IAM accounts\.
+Specifying service accounts enables your pods to have the minimum permissions that they require to interact with other services\.
+For more information, see [IAM roles for service accounts](iam-roles-for-service-accounts.md)

    1. Deploy the application\.